Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Improvements on CSR-V Kernel

-Although our SpMV kernel suffers from irregular load accesses, a thread is likely to read from an address near the addresses that nearby threads (of the same group) read.
-For this reason, we enable the texture caching by binding the source vector on texture memory and by replacing reads of the form \texttt{src[j]} with texture fetches \texttt{tex1Dfetch(src\_tex,j)}.
-This improves the global memory efficiency and consequently the throughput.
+\paragraph{\bf Texture caching} Although our SpMV kernel suffers from irregular load accesses, a thread is likely to read from an address near the addresses that nearby threads (of the same group) read.
+For this reason, we bind on texture memory and replace reads with texture fetches.
+This improves the global memory efficiency and consequently the SpMV delay.